cheater/articles/first-haskell-script.md

 We can also restructure our program to look more like a loop, in this way:
 	iteration = getLine >>= putStrLn
 	main = iteration >> main
-Let us also comment on our code a bit; at 2 lines it might already be too complex for some to understand:
+Let us also comment on our code a bit; at two lines it might already be too complex for some to understand:
 	iteration = getLine >>= putStrLn
 	-- echoes what we type in